Deep Policy Iteration with Integer Programming for Inventory Management: Numerical Results and Managerial Insights

 \paragraph{Bench-marking with known optimal policy: }All the settings considered so far in the paper have no analytical optimal solution.
 Hence, while PARL performs better than known heuristics, its performance might still be far from the optimal policy.
-Therefore, to compare PARL's performance with an optimal policy and to easily visualize the learnt policy, in what follows, we consider a simplified setting with one retailer and one supplier with infinite inventory (1\texttt{S}$^{\inf}$-1\texttt{R}) with back-ordered demands, non-zero lead time, and no-fixed costs (see Appendix \ref{sec:params1s1r} for full details on the different parameters).
-In this setting, it is well known that the optimal policy is a order up-to base-stock policy (i.e., order in each period to maintain an inventory position, which is on-hand plus pipeline, up to this level).
-The optimal policy is easy to compute as it has a closed form solution.
-Therefore, we compare PARL's learnt policy with the optimal underlying base stock policy.
-For the chosen parameters, in this setting, the order up-to-level is 27 (see details of this calculation in \S \ref{sec:params1s1r} of the Appendix).
+Therefore, to compare PARL's performance with an optimal policy, we consider two different settings (one with back-orders and another with lost-sales) where the optimal policy can be computed and compare PARL's performance with the optimal policy.

+\textbf{Back-order setting:} We first consider a simplified setting with one retailer and one supplier with infinite inventory (1\texttt{S}$^{\infty}$-1\texttt{R}) with back-ordered demands, non-zero lead time, and no fixed costs (see Appendix \ref{sec:params1s1r} for full details on the different parameters).
+In this setting, it is well known that the optimal policy is an order-up-to base-stock policy (i.e., order in each period to maintain an inventory position, which is on-hand plus pipeline, up to this level).
+The optimal policy is easy to compute as it has a closed-form solution.
+Therefore, we compare PARL's learned policy with the optimal underlying base-stock policy.
+For the chosen parameters in this setting, the order-up-to level is 27 (see details of this calculation in \S \ref{sec:params1s1r} of the Appendix).
 In Figure \ref{fig:1S1R_policy}, we present the learned policy from two different DRL algorithms.
-On the x-axis we plot the inventory position (sum of on-hand and pipeline inventory), and on the y-axis we plot the optimal action taken by the policy.
-Notice that interestingly, the optimal policy learned by the DRL algorithms is also an order-up-to policy.
-While this result is not surprising for existing DRL algorithms, especially given the recent success of using off-the-shelf RL methods for inventory management, the analysis highlights the near optimal performance of PARL and also demonstrates that the learned optimal policy mimics the optimal parametric policy in this setting.
+On the x-axis, we plot the inventory position (sum of on-hand and pipeline inventory), and on the y-axis, we plot the optimal action taken by the policy.
+Interestingly, the optimal policy learned by the DRL algorithms is also an order-up-to policy.
+While this result is not surprising for existing DRL algorithms, especially given the recent success of using off-the-shelf RL methods for inventory management, the analysis highlights the near-optimal performance of PARL and demonstrates that the learned optimal policy mimics the optimal parametric policy in this setting.

-Having discussed the overall performance of the various benchmark algorithms, we discuss hyper-parameter tuning next, that plays a very important role in the performance of different algorithms.